 Another way to organise your content is into Categories.
 These work slightly different to tags because categories can also have sub categories.
 Each post can have both tags as well as categories.
 The difference will become clear again when you search for particular content.

-Imagine you write about cars as well as recipes, then you don’t want any car entries intermingled with your recipes.
+Imagine you write about a traders policy for cars as well as recipes, then you don’t want any car entries intermingled with your recipes.
 You would have a link on your blog to display all car entries, and another one to display all recipe entries.
 So far so good.

 Now imagine that you’d like to bring some more order to the recipes you write about: you could have sub-categories like Chinese, Indian and French recipes.
 Still those links on the front page display them all, but you could have another link that only goes to French Recipes, and nothing else would be displayed.
 Same with cars – you could have Ford, Vauxhall and Citroen.
 Again finding content you add over time will become easier for yourself and your readers to find.